-These calls and messages may appear to come from legitimate insurance companies – but they’re far from it.
-They might suggest that, for a fee, they can help you recover financial losses for things like holidays, weddings and festival tickets which may been cancelled because of COVID-19.
-Don’t fall for it – these scams will leave you a lot more out-of-pocket than any cancelled events would.
+These calls and messages may appear to come from legitimate companies — but they’re far from it.
+They might suggest a delivery company is holding a parcel for you and they’ll only deliver it once you’ve paid a fee.
+Or that you can have early access to the vaccine at a cost.
+Don’t fall for it — these scams will leave you out-of-pocket.

 Cold calls about your pensions or investments

 You might hear from a stranger claiming that they can guarantee you higher returns than your current savings.
-They might suggest they can help you access your pension before 55.
+They might suggest they can help you access your pension before the age of 55.
 Or they may offer you a so-called ‘free pensions review’.

 Supposed trustworthy sources

 Fraudsters know people are more likely to open messages from names they can trust.
-So another thing they’re doing is imitating insurer’s branding to sell fake insurance products to supposedly protect against the effects of COVID-19.
+Another thing they’re doing is imitating insurer’s branding to sell fake insurance products to supposedly protect against the effects of COVID-19.